bootstrap-vue/bootstrap-vue/src/components/calendar/README.md

 ## Implementation notes

-`<b-calendar>` uses Bootstrap's margin, padding, and flex utility classes, along with button (`btn-*`) classes and the `form-control` class.
+`<b-calendar>` uses Bootstrap's margin, padding, border, and flex utility classes, along with button (`btn-*`) classes and the `form-control` class.

 ## See also